 Jose Solorio was elected to the Board of Trustees in November 2012 for Trustee Area 1.
-He currently serves as president and represents the Board as a member of the Board Facilities Committee and representative to the Orange County School Boards Association.
+He currently serves as president and as a representative to the Orange County School Boards Association.
 His personal story is an inspiring one.
 The son of migrant farm workers, Trustee Solorio has gone from laboring as a teenager in the fields alongside his parents, to earning a master’s degree in public policy from Harvard University, to serving as a member of the California State Assembly, and to now representing central Orange County on the Board of Trustees for the Rancho Santiago Community College District.
 He focuses his efforts on education, job creation, public safety and infrastructure improvements.

 In the State Assembly, Solorio successfully worked with Governor Schwarzenegger and legislative leaders to author and co-author laws to reform state prisons, create the state’s first gang czar, and make it easier for cities to file injunctions against gangs.

 In the area of education, he authored laws to improve the way we measure academic achievement, help students learn English more quickly, train teachers on using data to improve classroom instruction, and reduce the high price of college student textbooks.
 Education has always been a priority of Solorio.
 He says a quality college education is what has given him and countless others the opportunity to reach their dreams.